isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 :ref:`shared-network4` and :ref:`shared-network6` for details),
 except that specifying subnets along with the shared network information is not allowed.
-Including the ``subnet4`` or ``subnet6`` parameter within the shared network information will result in an error.
+Including the ``subnet4`` or ``subnet6`` parameter within the shared network information results in an error.

 These commands are intended to be used for managing the shared network-specific information and DHCP options.
-In order to associate and disassociate the subnets with the shared networks, the ``remote-subnet[46]-set`` commands should be used.
+To associate and disassociate the subnets with the shared networks, the ``remote-subnet[46]-set`` commands should be used.